Why Should You Get a USGA Handicap?

 It is required to have a USGA handicap to be able to participate in certain tournaments, events, leagues and other golf competitions.
 This way, every player / team has a fair chance to compete with the other participants.

-It is also required to have a handicap to play in the All-New Fairways Golf Four-Ball Championship that is being held at Mallard Creek, Pine Brook and Dragon Ranch in 2018.
+It is also required to have a handicap to play in the Fairways Four Ball Championship.
+More info regarding that is coming soon!

 7. It’s Affordable!